-- That there will be one entry educational focus for the future: Psychiatric Mental Health Nurse Practitioner with preparation across the lifespan, addressing mental health promotion and mental illness diagnosis and treatment.
+- One entry educational focus for Psychiatric-Mental Health Advanced Practice Nurses (PMH-APRNs): Psychiatric-Mental Health Nurse Practitioner with preparation across the lifespan, addressing mental health promotion and mental illness diagnosis and treatment.

-- That currently licensed and certified PMH Advanced Practice Psychiatric Registered Nurses who demonstrate their competency by continuing re-certification will be permitted to continue practicing under their current license and certification.
+- Permitting currently licensed and certified PMH Advanced Practice Psychiatric Registered Nurses who demonstrate their competency by continuing re-certification to continue to practice under their current license and certification.

-- That didactic curriculum content address the assessment and diagnosis, age-specific interventions, and mental health needs and issues across the lifespan.
-This includes the three P’s (advanced pharmocology, physical assessment, physiology/pathophysiology) and the PMH specific content, including psychotherapeutic modalities (the fourth P).
+- Didactic curriculum content addressing the assessment and diagnosis, age-specific interventions, and mental health needs and issues across the lifespan.

 - An essential outcome of educational preparation is demonstration of entry level competence in psychotherapeutic modalities.